By Ashok Prasad, Founder, Niyyam

 Final Thought

-The biggest risk in investing is not the market.
+The biggest risk in mutual fund investing is not the market.

 It is your own behavior.